Blog

 Nicola Adams will be remembered in history for winning the first-ever Olympic Women’s Boxing Gold medal at the London 2012 Olympic games.
 She is also the most decorated female boxer in Great Britain to date.

-Alongside her boxing achievements, Nicola is known for her barrier-breaking work as an athlete, a woman and an LGBT+ person.
+Alongside her boxing achievements, Nicola is known for her barrier-breaking work as an athlete, a woman and an LGBTQ+ person.

 Nicola grew up in Leeds in the 1990s, and although she always knew she was queer, she desperately tried to hide it from her family.
 But at the age of 13, the same year she fought her first bout, she decided that the time had come.